A Review of Evolutionary Multi-objective Clustering Approaches: A Literature Review of Evolutionary Multi-objective Clustering Algorithms

 \subsubsection{Ensemble-based EMOC}

 Another specific approach was proposed by Faceli et al.~\cite{Faceli2006}, the MOCLE - Multi-Objective Clustering Ensemble.
-The main idea around this approach is the use of the clustering ensemble methods (Section \ref{sec:ensemble}) as crossovers operators to combine partitions and extract agreed patterns to generate new solutions in the evolutionary optimization process.
-MOCLE is a framework that uses a label-based representation; the initial population is generated with various clustering methods to detect different clusters formats, like SL, AL, KM, SNN.
-The original implementation of the MOCLE~\cite{Faceli2006} provide two MOEAs: NSGA-II and SPEA-II, to optimize the $Dev$ and $Con$; two crossovers operators: MCLA - Meta Clustering Algorithm~\cite{Strehl2002} and HBGF - Hybrid Bipartite Graph Formulation~\cite{Fern2004}; however it does not uses any mutation operator.
+The main idea behind this approach is the use of clustering ensemble methods as crossover operators to combine partitions and extract agreed patterns to generate new solutions in the evolutionary optimization process.
+MOCLE is a framework that uses a label-based representation; the initial population is generated with various clustering methods to detect different cluster formats, such as SL, AL, KM, and SNN.
+The original implementation of the MOCLE~\cite{Faceli2006} provides two MOEAs: NSGA-II and SPEA-II, to optimize the $Dev$ and $Con$; and two crossover operators: MCLA - Meta Clustering Algorithm~\cite{Strehl2002} and HBGF - Hybrid Bipartite Graph Formulation~\cite{Fern2004}; however it does not use any mutation operator.

-This general idea of using clustering ensemble methods as crossover operators also was applied in other works.
-For example, Faceli et al.~\cite{Faceli2009} introduced the MOCLE in the context of gene expression datasets applying an additional objective, $ConP$ (the connectivity index based on the Pearson Correlation) and a new set of clustering methods to generate the initial population (AL, CL, KM, and SPC).
-Liu et al.~\cite{Liu2012} introduced the IMOCLE - Improvement of the Multi-Objective Clustering Ensemble algorithm, in which $Sim$ was added to the three objective functions defined by Faceli et al.~\cite{Faceli2009}.
-In general, these approaches also are applied to detect clusters in heterogeneous structured data, considering a continuous data type and crisp clustering.
+This general concept of using clustering ensemble methods as crossover operators has been used in other studies as well.
+Faceli et al.~\cite{Faceli2009} introduced the MOCLE in the context of gene expression datasets, applying an additional objective, $ConP$ (the connectivity index based on the Pearson Correlation) and a new set of clustering methods to generate the initial population (AL, CL, KM, and SPC).
+Liu et al.~\cite{Liu2012} introduced the IMOCLE - Improvement of the Multi-Objective Clustering Ensemble algorithm, in which a relative CVI, $Sim$, was added along with the three objective functions defined by Faceli et al.~\cite{Faceli2009} to improve the clustering.
+In general, these approaches are also applied to detect clusters in heterogeneous structured data, considering continuous data type and crisp clustering.